Workiva/over_react/doc/built_redux_to_redux.md

         * [UI Refactor](#ui-refactor)

 ## Goal
-The goal of this document is explain major elements of transitioning from build_redux to Redux.
+The goal of this document is explain major elements of transitioning from built_redux to Redux.
 This comparison is fairly direct, so the guide mainly focuses on the difference between specific entities of interest (actions, reducers, stores, components) with guidance on how to convert from one library to the other.

 If, through this process, the document or examples miss any edge cases you encounter, please create an issue or reach out so it can be added.